Emu Sound Video What Does an Emu Sound Like?

-The emu makes its low guttural noises by vibrating a 30cm long thin-walled tracheal pouch, which is part of its windpipe.
-When inflated, the emu can make deep booming, drumming, and grunting sounds.
+The emu makes booming, drumming, and grunting pig-like noises by vibrating a 30cm long tracheal pouch, which is part of its windpipe.
+Adult male emus usually make pig-like grunting sounds.
+Adult females make grunting and loud booming sounds.
+Young emus make whistling sounds.

-The female’s booming sounds, most prevalent during the mating season, consists of two forms; a high-intensity booming which is audible up to 2 kilometres away to attract mates and a low reverberating call to its partner which can be heard from more than 100 meters away.
-Both males and females also give out a blood-curdling hiss when feeling threatened.
+The female can drum in two pitches.
+Her booming and drumming sounds are most prevalent during the mating season.
+It comprises two forms; a high-intensity booming which is audible up to 2 kilometres away to attract mates, and a low reverberating call to its partner which can be heard from over 100 meters away.

 When threatened or confronted by unfamiliar objects, both sexes also give out a blood-curdling hiss.

 The male will make various grunting sounds, varying from short stuttering grunts to deep gruff sounds.
 Males also whistle to their chicks.

 Emu booming and grunting are most prevalent during the evening or just before rain.

 All Rights Reserved.
 (Last Updated: Jul 04, 2022)